sabothan/showmd/README.md

-# showmd
+# Preview markdown files with `showmd`

 Quick and dirty way to preview markdown files in your webbrowser via the terminal.

 **Note:** Written for the `zsh` terminal on macOS.

 ## General concept
-From a `.md` file a `.html` file is created temporaliy, which is opened in a webbrowser.
+A markdown file is temporarily converted into a HTML file.
-The tmp file is removed afterwards.
+The script opens the HTML file in a webbrowser and deletes it afterwards.

 ## Usage
 In the terminal use the following command: